BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 Where our Claim Check accesses the S3 bucket we should record an event as per the [OTel documentation for S3](https://opentelemetry.io/docs/specs/semconv/object-stores/s3/)

 ## Consequences

+### Path Tracing

+We have an existing "Trace" operation on a Handler that uses the Visitor pattern to describe the middleware pipeline for a handler.
+* This approach has proved useful for diagnostics; we just append the handler name to a string.
+* Under OTel, an event should to be recorded on the span in the RequestContext that flows through the pipeline; we would just name the event after the handler.
+* Thus it might be possible to retire the Trace operation in favour of the span.
+Tests that rely on the Trace operation would need to be updated to use the span instead.